Three reasons why it should cost less to sell your home:

 FAQ: Do I have to pay a 3% commission for a buyer’s agent?

 An offer to pay a 3% commission to a buyer’s agent is not a requirement.
-Todd Hower Realty has several different strategies and can recommend an approach that works best for your specific property and goals.
+Most of Todd Hower Realty’s clients offer the buyers agent a 3% commission and still save a bunch of money.

 For example: With a sales price at $489,000 (and offering the buyer’s agent 3%), you’re saving $9,173 when comparing Todd Hower Realty’s consulting fee $5497 / full-service model versus listing with a 6% commission structure.